coder/terraform-provider-coderd/docs/resources/template.md

 - `active` (Boolean) Whether this version is the active version of the template.
 Only one version can be active at a time.
 - `message` (String) A message describing the changes in this version of the template.
 Messages longer than 72 characters will be truncated.
 - `name` (String) The name of the template version.
 Automatically generated if not provided.
+If provided, the name *must* change each time the directory contents are updated.
 - `provisioner_tags` (Attributes Set) Provisioner tags for the template version. (see [below for nested schema](#nestedatt--versions--provisioner_tags))
 - `tf_vars` (Attributes Set) Terraform variables for the template version. (see [below for nested schema](#nestedatt--versions--tf_vars))